haykam821/Onebot/README.md

     node Onebot.js -token <NOT PUTTING THIS HERE> -prefix !

+## Customization

+You can further customize Onebot to your liking!

 ## Development

 You may revise Onebot's core as much as you wish, as long as it falls under [the MIT license](https://tldrlegal.com/license/mit-license)'s guidelines.
 Plugins are also required to be on GitHub under the MIT license in order for the developers of Onebot to not have to listen to support questions about third-party code, because that's honestly annoying.